sridharmane/hiring-robo-project/README.md

 + Delete the `node_modules` directory, make sure any additional dependencies you've added is properly saved to package.json.

 + Create a zip of the entire finished project and email it to hiring@nyllabs.tech.
+NOTE: If using gmail, you will have to upload the zip with Google Drive.

++ **Please attach your resume in PDF format as well**.

 + If you've added or modified extra files, be sure to also mention this in the email of your submission.

-> NOTE: This email is monitored and any attachments other than the assigned project will be blocked and investigated.
+> NOTE: This email is monitored and any attachments other than the assigned project and resume will be blocked and investigated.

 ## Assessment